mdombrov-33/Brush-DEMO/README.md

-Creative brushing created with Canvas API.
-Hold left mouse button to draw.
+### Colorful brush

+- Hold Left Mouse Button to draw
+- Use 'R' button on keyboard or Reset to restart
+- Shapes and colors are randomized